On the Mall

 "On the Mall" is a famous march composed by American bandmaster Edwin Franko Goldman (1878–1956).
 It vies with Goldman's "Chimes of Liberty" as his two most popular compositions.
-"On the Mall" still in 2013, as indicated by Jack Kopstein, remains a featured march and continues to be performed and recorded by bands throughout America and around the world.
+As indicated by Jack Kopstein, it (as of 2013) remains a featured march and continues to be performed and recorded by bands throughout America and around the world.

+It was premiered on the Naumburg Orchestral Concerts at the Naumburg Bandshell opening concert, Sept.
+26, 1923.

 Publication history

 The score of "On the Mall" was first published in 1923 by Carl Fischer LLC.
 A version edited by Edward S. Lisk is frequently used.
 Goldman wrote a number of marches whose titles begin with words On the, with the first being "On the Green" in 1920.

 Meaning of title

 The phrase "On the Mall" refers to the Mall in Central Park, New York City, where Goldman's Band frequently performed.
 Goldman composed "On the Mall" possibly as early as 1922, but published the march in 1923 to honor Elkan Naumburg, who funded the construction of the new Naumburg Bandshell.
-"On the Mall" premiered there on September 29, 1923 with Franz Kaltenborn as conductor and Naumburg in attendance.
+"On the Mall" premiered there on September 29, 1923, with Franz Kaltenborn as conductor and Naumburg in attendance.